1kkiRen/Sentimental-Classifier/README.md

-Code to precict the tone of reviews.
+Code to predict the tone of reviews.

 Used libraries and technologies:
 - pandas